 As far as I'm concerned, the queen of smoothie sweeteners is the Medjool date.
 It's super-sweet and caramel-like, and I've yet to find a smoothie in need of sweetness whose flavors were incompatible with the queen's.

-If you're working with a high-speed blender, just remove the pit and drop in the whole date, no questions asked.
+If you're working with a high-speed blender—our reviews of the best ones are here—just remove the pit and drop in the whole date, no questions asked.
 Otherwise, it pays to know your blender.
 Some regular blenders can handle a chopped date just fine, but others will never get it completely smooth.
 If yours falls into the latter category, try soaking a finely chopped date in a little warm water or a bit of the liquid called for in the smoothie recipe, then blending it into a loose date paste before adding the rest of the smoothie ingredients.

 Another great sweetening method for smoothies with bananas in them is simply to use really, really ripe bananas.
 This sounds sort of ridiculous but is actually an important part of my smoothie-making regime.
 Once every couple of months I'll buy a large quantity of bananas and let them ripen almost to oblivion, which is the perfect point of sweetness.
 Then I'll peel them and freeze them whole or halved in zip-top bags.